JZwamborn/Climate-pred-CCM/README.md

 The first study we found which could contribute to ours is [1], which sort of did the opposite of what we are planning to do.
 They used features such as geography, season, weather, and time (i.e. day-of-the-month/week) to predict the sentiment of tweets.
 The methods they use are decision trees.

-A possible technique we could use is the the one that is used in [2].
-In their research they used a Bayesian approach to create a Twitter sentiment classifier, based on the author, location and the time of tweets.